Tikka N’ Curry

 The flip-side of the fast-casual menu design was allocated to items available for order outside of the tava station.
 These included more traditional dishes that were pre-prepped to make for a quick serve.

-Before beginning the website design, we created a sitemap to ensure that all bases were covered in the creation of the website.
+Before beginning the website design, we created a sitemap to ensure that we covered all bases during the creation of the website.
 For this project, we knew that we would be creating a single page of unique design.
 So, we took inventory of what information would need to be presented on the website, in order to ensure that the wireframe would be inclusive of the necessary details.
 We also noted where we would need to allow for external links for delivery or loyalty programs.
-This list of information became our sitemap.
+This list of information became our website sitemap.

 RESTAURANT BRANDING PACKAGE: WEBSITE WIREFRAME

-With a good grasp on what would need to be conveyed on the website, we moved into the creation of a website wireframe.
+With a good grasp on what would need to be included in the website, we moved into the creation of a website wireframe.
 The wireframe acts as the blueprint for the website, allowing us to outline the elements on a page before implementing any design.

 We took a user-first perspective and walked through the website to prioritize the client’s goals for the website: online ordering and menu views.
-Food photography was placed against compelling headlines and restaurant copywriting to draw the user in.
-Clear calls-to-action followed at every scroll nudging the user to take action.
+We called for photography of food being placed against compelling headlines and restaurant verbiage to draw the user in.
+Clear calls-to-action followed at every scroll nudging the user to take the desired action to meet the client’s goals.

-The website design was populated with brand fonts and brand colors, the client’s professional food photography, and patterns and illustrations that further conveyed the brand.
+During the website design phase of the restaurant branding project, we created the visual design for the website.
+We implemented brand fonts and brand colors, the client’s professional food photography, and patterns and illustrations that further conveyed the brand.

 The approved website design incorporated warm, vibrant colors indicative of the savory nature of the cuisine.
 Illustration-style fonts were incorporated to further convey the welcoming vibe of the brand.
 And color floods were brought in with a brushstroke effect to align with the overall visual direction.